A. Paul declares his rights as an apostle.

 a.
 I have used none of these things: Paul had the right to be supported, but he did not use that right.

 b.
-Nor have I written these things: In writing this, Paul was not “hinting” for support by the Corinthian Christians.
-He is showing them the value, and the reasons, for giving up one’s own rights.
+Nor have I written these things: In writing this, Paul was not "hinting" for support by the Corinthian Christians.
+He shows them the value, and the reasons, for giving up one's own rights.

 c.
-It would be better for me to die than that anyone should make my boasting void: Paul’s boasting wasn’t that he preached the gospel (he had to do that: for necessity is laid upon me), but that he was able to do it without asking his hearers for support.
+It would be better for me to die than that anyone should make my boasting void: Paul's boasting wasn't that he preached the gospel.
+He had to do that (for necessity is laid upon me); instead, his boasting was that he was able to do it without asking his hearers for support.

 i.
-Remember that Greek culture, which the Corinthian Christians were so approving of, looked its nose down upon all manual labor.
-Even though the Corinthian Christians seemed to think less of Paul because he worked with his own hands to support himself, Paul was not embarrassed by this at all.
+Remember that Greek culture, which the Corinthian Christians approved so much, looked down its nose on all manual labor.
+Even though the Corinthian Christians seemed to think less of Paul because he worked with his own hands to support himself, it did not embarrass Paul at all.
 He will boast about it!

 d.
 Woe is me if I do not preach the gospel!
-Paul’s ministry was not just a matter of choice or personal ambition.
-It was something he was called to do, something he had to do.
-He did not just have “preacher’s itch.”
+Paul's ministry was not just a matter of choice or personal ambition; it was something he was called to, something he had to do.
+He did not just have "preacher's itch."
 He was called to preach and felt compelled to fulfill that call.

 f.
-I may present the gospel of Christ without charge: In Paul’s day, there were a lot of religious entrepreneurs, who were out to preach some message to get money.
-Paul was happy to distance himself from such by never taking an offering, so no one would think he might abuse [his] authority in the gospel.
-This was Paul’s reward!
+I may present the gospel of Christ without charge: In Paul's day, there were a lot of religious entrepreneurs, who were out to preach any message to get money.
+Paul was happy to distance himself from these by never taking an offering so no one would think he might abuse [his] authority in the gospel.
+This was Paul's reward.

 i.
 We may not ever be faced with the same decision Paul faced - to accept or deny support for the good of the gospel.
 But we each have a critical question to answer: what rights are you willing to sacrifice for the cause of Jesus?